LadySerena/paper-debian-package/README.md

-# spigot-debian-package
+# paper-debian-package
-gradle file for building a debian package with a spigot minecraft server
+gradle file for building a debian package with a paper minecraft server